santabasnet/Universal-DateType-in-Nepali/README.md

 ![Nepali Date State Diagram.](images/state-diagram.png)

 My intuition is to make the corpus searchable too.
-So, I wrote a Java program that understand different formats of Nepalese date and index it into sort-able formats.
+So, I wrote a Java program that understands different formats of Nepalese date and index it into sort-able format.

 #### Usage:
 ```Java